Highest weight vectors and transmutation

-In this paper we give finite homogeneous spanning sets for the vector spaces $k[\mc N_n]_\chi^{U_n}$ in characteristic $0$ using transmutation and some results of J.~Donin on skew representations for the symmetric group.
-Donin already stated our result Theorem~\ref{thm.highest_weight_vecs} in \cite{Donin1} and \cite{Donin2}, but gave no proof.\footnote{The ``proof" of \cite[Prop.~4.1]{Donin1} is not convincing.} By making Brylinsky's results explicit in terms of highest weight vectors we can prove the result of Donin on the highest weight vectors in $k[\Mat_n]$.
-It turns out that the method of ``transmutation" works in any characteristic and for certain special weights we can give bases for the highest weight vectors in the coordinate ring of the transmuted variety which then give spanning sets for the highest weight vectors in $\mc N_n$.
+In this paper we give finite homogeneous spanning sets for the vector spaces $k[\mc N_n]_\chi^{U_n}$ in characteristic $0$ (Corollary~2 to Theorem~\ref{thm.highest_weight_vecs}) using ``transmutation" (Theorem~\ref{thm.surjective_pullback}) and J.~Donin's results on skew representations for the symmetric group, see Section~\ref{ss.Sym}.
+For this it is necessary that we make Brylinsky's work explicit in terms of highest weight vectors.
+It turns out that the method of ``transmutation" works in our case in any characteristic and for certain special weights we can give bases for the highest weight vectors in the coordinate ring of the transmuted variety which then give spanning sets for the highest weight vectors in the coordinate ring of $\mc N_n$.

 The paper is organised as follows.
-In Section~\ref{s.prelim} we introduce some notation, e.g. for diagrams and tableaux, and we state some well-known results from the literature on the algebra $k[\Mat_n]^{\GL_n}$, reduction to the nilpotent cone and good filtrations that we will need.
+In Section~\ref{s.prelim} we introduce some notation, e.g. for diagrams and tableaux, and we state some well-known results from the literature on the invariant algebra $k[\Mat_n]^{\GL_n}$, reduction to the nilpotent cone and good filtrations that we will need.
 In Section~\ref{s.charp} we show in Theorem~\ref{thm.surjective_pullback} that the technique of transmutation works in our case in any characteristic.
 Our main tool here is Donkin's results on good pairs of varieties \cite{Don1}.
 We can apply Theorem~\ref{thm.surjective_pullback} in arbitrary characteristic for weights $\chi$ with $\chi_n\ge-1$ or $\chi_1\le 1$.
 For the corresponding $\GL_r\times\GL_s$-weights we give in Theorem~\ref{thm.basis_special_weights} bases for the spaces of highest weight vectors in the coordinate ring of the ``transmuted space" $\Mat_{rs}^m$.